Loujibo/xxxFinancedoc/README.md

 ---
 description: >-
-  This documentation is intended to take you through the entire process of how to participate in the Vagina Finance protocol to earn consistent high yields in a safe and secure manner
+  This documentation is intended to take you through the entire process of how to participate in the Haunted Finance protocol to earn consistent high yields in a safe and secure manner
 cover: .gitbook/assets/pattern.png
 coverY: 0